i5hi/btccapital/README.md

 Funded every short term period.

-This is the company's hot wallet used to make bitcoin payments to third party service providers.
+This is the company's hot wallet used to make automated bitcoin payments.

 This could include:
-- domain registrars
+- domain registrar payment
-- cloud server providers
+- cloud server provider payments
-- as part of your application logic (user rewards for example)
+- anything; as part of your application logic
--

 ### payday

 > A script between the team members with a timelocked release.